TECOM Group: Pure Ice Cream signs agreement to raise annual production capacity by 300% with AED 80 million hub at Dubai Industrial City

 "A self-sustaining F&B sector is not an aspiration, but a non-negotiable necessity for future economies," said Saud Abu Alshawareb, Executive Vice President of TECOM Group PJSC, on behalf of Dubai Industrial City.
 "The visionary Dubai Economic Agenda 'D33', Operation 300bn, and Make it in the Emirates are the foundational pillars upon which this robust future is actively being constructed in the UAE.
 The launch of Pure Ice Cream's facility at Dubai Industrial City offers a powerful proof point of these visions in action, and its addition to our district's thriving F&B zone is a tangible manifestation of the UAE's National Food Security Strategy 2051.
 We welcome such partners in our journey towards a resilient, sustainable, and prosperous future for the country."

+Pure Ice Cream's new facility will also be designed with a strong emphasis on sustainability, adhering to internationally recognised ISO 14001 environmental and FSSC22000 food safety certifications.
+The facility bolsters the company's long-term vision to solidify its presence in the UAE, building upon its legacy and market leadership since its inception in 1978.

-Launched in 2004 by TECOM Group, Dubai Industrial City is home to more than 1,000 local, regional, and international customers and over 300 operational factories.
+Launched in 2004 by TECOM Group, Dubai Industrial City is home to more than 1,000 local, regional, and international customers and over 300 operational factories across an intelligent sector-specific masterplan with dedicated zones for the base metals, machinery, minerals, F&B, transport, and chemical industries.
+Twelve new F&B customers joined the district in 2023, representing cumulative investments of AED 800 million.

+Strategically located close to vital transport networks, including Al Maktoum International Airport, Jebel Ali Port, an Etihad Rail freight terminal, and critical regional road networks, Dubai Industrial City offers specialised infrastructure, including industrial land, storage, and logistics spaces and is home to industry giants such as Barakat Quality Plus, Unilever, Patchi, and A.P.
+Moller - Maersk.

+Dubai Industrial City is part of TECOM Group's portfolio of business districts that include Dubai Internet City, Dubai Media City, Dubai Studio City, Dubai Production City, Dubai Knowledge Park, Dubai International Academic City, Dubai Design District (d3), and Dubai Science Park.

 Photo - https://mma.prnewswire.com/media/2537213/TECOM_Group.jpg